-bp’s global partnership with Lightsource, Europe’s largest solar development company, has its U.S. headquarters in San Francisco.
-The company will invest $200 million in Lightsource bp over three years.
+Our global partnership with Lightsource, Europe’s largest solar development company, has its US headquarters in San Francisco.
+Through the 50-50 joint venture, bp is advancing solar energy projects across the United States.

-In November 2018, Lightsource BP signed a Power Purchase Agreement with the Sacramento Municipal Utilities Division (SMUD), one of the largest publicly owned utility companies in the U.S. This agreement will allow SMUD to power northern California communities with clean, renewable electricity for the next 25 years.
-With its expected commissioning in 2020, the site — known as Wildflower Solar I — will generate enough sustainable electricity to cover the annual needs of over 2,600 homes.
+In November 2018, Lightsource bp signed a Power Purchase Agreement with the Sacramento Municipal Utilities Division (SMUD), one of the largest publicly owned utility companies in the US.
+This agreement will allow SMUD to power northern California communities with clean, renewable electricity for the next 25 years.
+Commissioned in 2020, the site — known as Wildflower Solar I — generates enough sustainable electricity to cover the annual needs of more than 2,600 homes.

 As just one example, the BSC works closely with bp Biofuels, which produces ethanol from sugar cane in Brazil.
-The lifecycle greenhouse gas emissions of this ethanol are 70 percent lower than conventional transportation fuels.
+The lifecycle greenhouse gas emissions of this ethanol are 70% lower than conventional transportation fuels.

-In coming years, the BSC plans to expand its research into wastewater, remediation and enhanced oil recovery.
-It also plans to help bp make further progress on converting waste streams to biogas, cleaning legacy industrial sites and producing oil more efficiently from existing resources.
+In coming years, the BSC plans to expand its research to help bp make further progress on converting waste streams to biogas, cleaning legacy industrial sites and producing oil more efficiently from existing resources.